nic-debugging/Pocket-App/README.md

 Images of tabs and files will not be loaded.

 ## Future features
-Sorting options
+- New sorting options
    - Image size (Does not currently work)

-Drag and drop multiple files in one go
+- Drag and drop multiple files in one go.

-Working offline mode
+- Working offline mode.

+- Display automatically refreshs when new tab / file is added.

+- Customisable filter / sort options; Add your own tags which can be assigned to each tab / file for even more flexibility.
+You can now filter by tag as well, and you can also sort by tag order, where you can arrange the tag order yourself in Settings.

 ## Technologies used